gnustep/tools-windows-msvc/README.md

 You should end up with the folders `C:\GNUstep\x64\Debug` and `C:\GNUstep\x64\Release` when using the x64 toolchain.
 The explanations below and the example project assume this installation location.

+You also need a standard Windows release of Clang 16 or later, e.g. installed via [Chocolatey](https://community.chocolatey.org/packages/llvm) (`choco install llvm`) or the [latest official release](https://github.com/llvm/llvm-project/releases/latest) (download "LLVM-x.y.z-win64.exe").
+The explanations below expect that Clang is available in your PATH.
+Note that using Clang from MSYS2/MinGW packages is not supported as they contain MinGW-specific patches.

 ## Using the Toolchain from the Command Line